 Earning project management credentials from a premier, top-ranked university demonstrates career dedication and expertise, plus it gives you new skills you can apply immediately at your job.
 You’ll distinguish yourself from the competition and be recognized as someone who is serious about professional development.
 As you begin utilizing your project management qualifications and knowledge in the workplace, you’ll be able to effectively manage projects to achieve the strategic goals of your organization.

 Certification Magazine reports that PMP holders have experienced an overall increase in professional opportunities, while the CAPM credential is a globally developed and deployed certification that is transferrable across borders and industries.
 By utilizing your project management qualifications and credentials, you’ll have more career opportunities and strengthen your salary.
-In fact, the average compensation for U.S. project management practitioners is $101,505 according to the PMI Project Management Salary Survey, Fourth Edition.
+In fact, the average compensation for U.S. project management practitioners is $101,505 according to the PMI Project Management Salary Survey, Fifth Edition.
 This survey also revealed that those who have held the PMP credential for two to four years earn, on average, 15.6% more than their non-credentialed colleagues who have similar experience.
 Similarly, CAPM holders also earn better salaries than their non-certified peers.